alifelham/alifelham.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alif Elham Khan is a research assistant at the Department of Electrical and Computer Engineering at [North South University](http://www.northsouth.edu/).
-His research is broadly focused on optimizing complex Quantum and Machine Learning algorithms.
-He has developed optimizations in Computer Vision, NLP, and Quantum Computing.
-Alif Elham Khan teaches and advises research students at Bangladesh’s first [Quantum Research Academy](https://sites.google.com/view/mahdyresearchacademy/home?authuser=0).
-He also enjoys designing and developing tailored software for clients on [Fiverr](https://www.fiverr.com/alifelham).
+Hi, I am a Research Scientist at Mahdy Research Academy, Bangladesh’s first [Quantum Research Facility](https://sites.google.com/view/mahdyresearchacademy/home?authuser=0).
+At MRA, I supervise 22 research groups on Machine Learning, Computer vision, Medical Image Analaysis and Quantum Machine Learning research.
+I also enjoy teaching classical and quantum machine learning to a vibrant class of 300 students.
+My research is broadly focused on optimizing complex Quantum and Machine Learning algorithms.
+I also work as a Software/ Machine Learning Engineer at [Fiverr](https://www.fiverr.com/alifelham).
+You can learn more about my seven-year-long industrial experience from my [LinkedIn](https://www.linkedin.com/in/alif-elham/).
+Please feel free to reach out to me on LinkedIn or via email.
+Have a great day!

 Email: alif DOT khan1 AT northsouth DOT edu